Table of Contents

 Enhancing Data Integrity: A Migration Prerequisite

 Clean data is the bedrock of any successful ERP migration.
 Before even thinking about moving data out of GP, ensuring its accuracy within GP is paramount.
-Analysis should focus on reconciliation processes – are they robust and regularly performed?
+Analysis should focus on reconciliation processes.
+Are they robust and regularly performed?
 Tools like the Reconcile utilities within GP are useful, but understanding why variances occur is key.
 Are integration points introducing errors?
 Are manual journal entries bypassing necessary controls?
 Implementing stricter data validation rules and reviewing user security settings can proactively improve integrity.
 Think of it as pre-migration data cleansing; the cleaner the source, the smoother the transition.

 Leveraging Reporting & Analytics Capabilities